StephanDevelops/SneakerBoutique/README.md

 Features

-- User Authentication:
+User Authentication:

 - Users can create accounts, log in securely, and enjoy personalized experiences.

 Admin System:

 - An intuitive admin system is in place to manage products, orders, and user data efficiently.

 Responsive Design:

-- The platform is designed to be responsive and mobile-friendly, thanks to Bootstrap.
+- The platform is designed to be responsive and mobile-friendly, thanks to Bootstrap and CSS.

 Secure Back-end:

 - PHP, Laravel, and MySQL ensure a robust and secure back-end, protecting user data and transactions.